 Hypersensitivity reactions are due to anti-asparaginase antibody production.
-The incidence of clinically significant hypersensitivity ranges from 10-15%.r Reactions range from mild to life threatening and include; pruritus, rash, erythema, pain, oedema, and anaphylaxis.
+The incidence of clinically significant hypersensitivity ranges from 10-15%.r Reactions range from mild to life threatening and include; pruritus, urticaria, rash, erythema, bronchospasm, hypotension, pain, oedema and anaphylaxis.
 Clinical hypersensitivity occurs frequently in post induction regimens when asparaginase has not been given for weeks or months, but reactions have been reported after the first dose.

-Neutralizing anti-asparaginase antibody can occur without clinical allergic reaction, called silent hypersensitivity.
-These antibodies may cause rapid inactivation of the asparaginase resulting in suboptimal asparagine depletion.
-PegASNase appears to have a lower rate of inducing neutralising antibody than E. coli asparaginase.r
+Neutralising anti-asparaginase antibodies can develop without a clinical allergic reaction and is known as silent hypersensitivity.
+These antibodies may cause rapid inactivation of asparaginase resulting in suboptimal asparagine depletion.
+Pegasparaginase appears to have a lower rate of inducing the development of neutralising antibodies than asparaginase (colaspase).r

-An anaphylaxis kit and facilities for resuscitation should be available at the bedside and the patient observed for 1 hour after treatment.
+An anaphylaxis kit and facilities for resuscitation should be available at the bedside and the patient observed for one hour after treatment.

 Pre-medication with steroids, paracetamol and antihistamines is generally considered effective.

-Asparaginase (colaspase) - In patients on corticosteroids in a treatment phase consider a delay in treatment for 3 to 4 days after the start of steroid therapy to reduce the risk of serious hypersensitivity.r
+Asparaginase (colaspase): for patients on corticosteroids in a treatment phase, consider a delay in treatment for 3 to 4 days after the start of steroid therapy to reduce the risk of serious hypersensitivity.r

 Hepatotoxicity and abnormal liver function

-Elevation of transaminases is common and usually resolves however hyperbilirubinaemia can delay the delivery of chemotherapy agents such as vinca alkaloids and anthracyclines.
-Evaluate hepatic enzymes and bilirubin before each dose of asparaginase and before any dose of a drug scheduled for administration after ASNase that is cleared or metabolised by the liver, such as a vinca alkaloid, anthracycline or azole antifungal.
+Elevation of bilirubin, ALT, AST, alkaline phosphatase and cholesterol levels are common and usually resolve.
+However hyperbilirubinaemia can delay the delivery of chemotherapy agents such as vinca alkaloids and anthracyclines.
+Liver function tests must be monitored before each dose of asparaginase and before the administration of a hepatically metabolised or cleared drug which is scheduled for administration after the asparaginase e.g. vinca alkaloid, anthracycline or azole antifungal.

-Avoid the concurrent use of alcohol and hepatoxic drugs including azole antifungal antibiotics.
-Consider avoiding ASNase therapy in patients with underlying chronic hepatic dysfunction, especially due to alcoholism and viral hepatitis.r
+Avoid the concurrent use of alcohol and hepatotoxic drugs including azole antifungal antibiotics.
+Consider avoiding the use of asparaginase in patients with underlying chronic hepatic dysfunction, especially due to alcoholism and viral hepatitis.r

 Stock et alr have suggested a management strategy as provided in Table II.
-This recommends withholding ASNase treatment when grade 3-4 hepatotoxicity develops and then rechallenging with careful monitoring if the toxicity resolves to grade 1.
+This recommends withholding asparaginase treatment when grade 3-4 hepatotoxicity develops and then re-challenging with careful monitoring if the toxicity resolves to grade 1.
 Currently there is no data to suggest the need for dose reduction after recovering from hepatotoxicity.r

 Thrombosis and bleeding (coagulation abnormalities)